 Ingredients

-• Tapioca flour or all-purpose flour – Thickens the filling so each slice holds together.
-I prefer tapioca flour for a glossy finish and smooth texture.
+- Tapioca flour or cornstarch – Thickens the filling so each slice holds together.
+I prefer tapioca flour for a clearer, glossier finish.
+Cornstarch works as a 1:1 swap with similar results.

 Substitution and Variations